 Open Records Act Request

 As an instrumentality of the state of Georgia, Columbus State University is subject to the requirements of the Georgia Open Records Act (ORA).
 O.C.G.A. § 50-18-70 (2012).
 Although exceptions apply, ORA mandates open access of public records upon request and, when applicable, for a fee.
-Requests for records, regardless of whether they refer to the Open Records Act or whether it is in writing, should be sent to or communicated immediately to the Office of General Counsel (OGC).
+Requests for records, regardless of whether they refer to the Open Records Act or whether the request is in writing, should be sent to or communicated immediately to the Office of Legal Affairs, Ethics, and Compliance.

 Open Records Officer